 White Water Rafting: Cache la Poudre River

-Lodging is in a private home.
-Bedrooms will be divided by gender and participants will sleep slumber party style – in sleeping bags, rotating available beds nightly.
+Lodging is a combination of a private home and tent camping.
+Bedrooms in the private home will be divided by gender and participants will sleep slumber party-ptyle – in sleeping bags, rotating available beds nightly.
 Showers are available; however, we shower every three to four days to conserve resources and support sustainability.

 Tuition includes all activities and food while on the trip, along with a basic travel protection package.
 The Road Less Traveled has purchased the Group Protection plan post-departure benefits on behalf of all participants.
 If interested in the optional Cancel for Any Reason benefits please contact the RLT office for rates and information.